Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6%

-The lifetime childlessness rate (TCR) in Greece reached 40.0% in 2024, showing only a slight increase from 39.6% the previous year.
-Over the latest five-year period from 2020 to 2024, the TCR has been on an upward trend, averaging 37.4%.
-This current figure remains close to the 1990s average of 40.5%, indicating a return to levels seen in that decade.
-Within a global context, Greece holds the 13th position out of 38 countries for this metric.
+Greece's lifetime childlessness rate (TCR) reached 40.0% in 2024, showing only a slight increase from 39.6% in 2023.
+Over the last five years (2020–2024), the rate has been on the rise, averaging 37.4%.
+This current figure is near the long-term average from the 1990s, which stood at 40.5%.
+Regarding international comparisons, Greece holds the 13th position among 38 countries.

 Total Childlessness Rate (TCR) over the decades